devdays-2016/concourse-slides/presentation.md

 ---

 # Tasks

-"A task is the execution of a script in an isolated environment with dependent resources available to it."
+> A task is the execution of a script in an isolated environment with dependent resources available to it.
+-- concourse.ci

+---

+# Resources

+> A resource is any entity that can be checked for new versions, pulled down at a specific version, and/or pushed up to idempotently create new versions.
+-- concourse.ci

+---

+# Jobs

+> At a high level, a job describes some actions to perform when dependent resources change (or when manually triggered).
+-- concourse.ci

 ---